Vaginal bleeding normally occurs during a woman's menstrual cycle, when she gets her period. Every woman's period is different.

 - Polycystic ovary syndrome

-- Cancer or precancer of the cervix, uterus, or (very rarely) fallopian tube
+- Cancer or precancer of the cervix, uterus, ovary, or fallopian tube

 - Thyroid or pituitary disorders